Cars24

 For example, if your new car’s AC stops working, the manufacturer will repair or replace the AC under warranty, at no cost to you.

-Most carmakers offer extended warranty which comes into effect once the standard warranty expires.
-This is beneficial if you accumulate a lot of kilometres because as the car ages, it experiences more wear and tear and likelihood of a breakdown and costly repairs rises.
-An extended warranty is generally around 6 years / 1,60,000 kilometres.
+Most carmakers offer an extended warranty, which comes into effect once the standard warranty expires.
+This is beneficial if you accumulate a lot of kilometres because, as the car ages, it experiences more wear and tear, and the likelihood of a breakdown and costly repairs rises.
+Duration and coverage of new car extended warranties vary from manufacturer to manufacturer.

-Yes, carmakers in India like Volvo offer Lifetime parts warranty for their cars while Mahindra and MG offer lifetime battery warranty for their electric vehicles.
+Yes, carmakers in India like Volvo offer a lifetime parts warranty for their cars, while Mahindra and MG offer a lifetime battery warranty for their electric vehicles.
 That said, there are several caveats, meaning a lifetime warranty may not be as comprehensive as it sounds.

 In the case of all three carmakers, the parts and battery warranty is exclusive to the first owner and is void once the car is sold or ownership changes hands.
 Volvo’s warranty also does not cover regular wear and tear of parts, just parts failure due to material or manufacturing defects.
 MG’s warranty will be void if you use charging setups not approved by the carmaker.